Design the cities of tomorrow

 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: [email protected]|

-The structure of the Master of Project Management is based on theoretical and practical subjects.
+The structure of the Graduate Diploma in City Planning is based on theoretical and practical subjects.
 This program is designed in close consultation with prominent industry professional boards to ensure the integrity and contemporary relevance of the degree.

 Foundation Subject (7)